 Cooking the calamari and fries together meant that I had to use both racks and the baking tray for cooking.
 The items on the baking tray did not crisp properly because the air could not circulate through the solid tray.
 For this reason, I recommend making the calamari in the fryer and baking the fries in the oven.

 An alternative would be to make the calamari in one batch and then do the fries in a second batch.
 I’m going to give air fryer directions for the fries if you’d like to try this.
 Keep in mind that your calamari may get cold while you are waiting for the fries to finish, though.

-If you end up loving these fries, I have another way to incorporate them into a meal on Wednesday.
+(P.S.
+If you end up loving the fries, you NEED to check out this kielbasa salad with potatoes and mustard vinaigrette.
 Instead of enjoying them as fries, I’m serving them as chopped, roasted potatoes in an entrée inspired by Polish cuisine.
-I think it is my favorite meal prep to date, so you’ll want to stay tuned for it!
+It remains one of my favorite meal preps to date!)

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

 The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

 For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats with yogurt post.
 Let's get cooking!